Welcome to our new website!

 A matte finish resembles the typical texture of printer or notepad paper.
 While you can write on it, it lacks the shiny, sleek appearance associated with gloss finishes.

-The textured surface of matte paper helps minimize glare on printed images, making it a great choice for displays that need to be easily visible in bright lighting.
+The textured surface of matte paper helps minimise glare on printed images, making it a great choice for displays that need to be easily visible in bright lighting.

 A silk finish strikes a perfect balance between gloss and matte.
 It features a subtle sheen that avoids the reflective glare of high gloss, offering a noticeably softer and smoother texture.